 Distance From Quebec City to La Malbaie: 142 km (88 miles) / 2 hoursContinue to 5 of 9 below.

 There are lots of places to stop between Quebec City and La Malbaie, a stretch known as the St. Lawrence Route (Route du fleuve).
 This scenic drive covers 50 km (30 mi.) on Highway 362 between Baie-Saint-Paul and La Malbaien southern Quebec's Charlevoix region, known for its agricultural prowess.
 This scenic drive through Charlevoix is lined with picturesque towns and villages and farms backed by mountains on the one side and the St. Lawrence River on the other.

-Stop for lunch at Baie St. Paul, birthplace of Cirque du Soleil where in the early 1980s, Gilles Ste-Croix took to the streets with his troupe of jugglers, dancers, fire breathers and musicians.
+Stop for lunch at Baie St. Paul, the birthplace of Cirque du Soleil where in the early 1980s, Gilles Ste-Croix took to the streets with his troupe of jugglers, dancers, fire breathers, and musicians.
 Today, the town is a hub for artists and craftspeople.

 Distance From La Malbaie to Tadoussac: 74 km (88 miles) / 1.5 hoursContinue to 6 of 9 below.

 There's not much of a drive between Malbaie and Tadoussac, but you will definitely need a full day or two to explore this region and take a whale watching excursion.

 Tadoussac is one of Canada's premier whale watching destinations.
 Located at the mouth of the Saguenay River, this historic town was first settled by Europeans in the early 1500's and became home to the country's first trading post in 1600.